andrzej-jedrzejewski/beeline-hive-jdbc/README.md

 # How to Build
 Maven and Java are required.
 After that it's as simple as running `mvn:install`.
 A folder called `libs` will be created in your `target` directory.
 It contains all jars that you need.
-Copy them to you home dir.
+Copy them to your home dir.

 For the KNOX and SSL:
     ```